 Secretin is an important hormone for the regulation of water and other fluids in the body and often its functional activity extends beyond just the small intestine.
 It activates the pancreatic enzymes which lend themselves to the absorption of the nutrients from the digested food.
 When the pancreas fails to respond to the activated secretin it is to be assumed that one suffers from cystic fibrosis, chronic pancreatitis, and pancreatic cancer.
 One can experience symptoms due to disentanglement or disengagement with the secretin hormone by the pancreas through signs of abdominal pain, nausea, and vomiting, and initial stages of pancreatitis.

 This condition of pancreatic insufficiency is tested through a secretin stimulation test wherein a tube is inserted through the nose that passes through the esophagus and stomach and extends till it reaches the duodenum.
 In the duodenum, the secretin hormone is injected intravenously and the response of the pancreas is then monitored and the damage or insufficiency is determined and the treatment is given accordingly.

-To optimize hormone health, a protein-rich diet is a must and experts recommend a minimum of 20–30 grams of protein consumption per meal.
+To optimise hormone health, a protein-rich diet is a must and experts recommend a minimum of 20–30 grams of protein consumption per meal.
 A Protein-rich food or meal must include meat, especially lean meats, seafood, and poultry.

 Regular activity and engaging in some form of exercise be it dancing, yoga, strength training, aerobics, etc. will keep the hormonal balance game strong and one will be devoid of health problems.